MaxHalford/tuna/README.md

 #### `SequentialGroupBy`

 Using a `GroupBy` can incur a large memory usage if you are computing many statistics on a very large dataset.
-Indeed the spatial complexity is `O(n * k)`, where `n` is the number of group keys and `k` is the number of `Extractor`s.
+Indeed the spatial complexity is `O(n * k)`, where `n` is the number of group keys and `k` is the number of `Agg`s.
 This can potentially become quite large, especially if you're using nested `GroupBy`s.
 While this is completely manageable if you have enough available RAM, it can still hinder the overall computation time.

 The trick is that **if your data is ordered by the group key then you only have to store the running statistics for one group at a time**.
 This leads to an `O(k)` spatial complexity which is much more efficient.
 While having ordered data isn't always the case, you should make the most of it if it is.
 To do so you can use the `SequentialGroupBy` struct which can be initialised with the `NewSequentialGroupBy` method.
 It takes as argument a `Sink` in addition to the arguments used for the `NewGroupBy` method.
-Every time a new group key is encountered the current statistics are flushed to the `Sink` and a new `Extractor` is initialised to handle the new group.
+Every time a new group key is encountered the current statistics are flushed to the `Sink` and a new `Agg` is initialised to handle the new group.

 ```go
 stream, _ := NewCSVStreamFromPath("path/to/csv/ordered/by/name")